AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 VR all implementation's outputs must be outputs of the Depends aspect
+      :Trace Unit: FA 6.1.5 VR all implementation's outputs must be outputs of the Depends aspect

 #.
 [Each input of the implementation of a subprogram body is denoted by an